 systemctl list-unit-files | grep NetworkManager

-The network script containing all the network settings is called “ifcfg-enp0s3” and is located at the following path.
+As you probably know the network script containing all the network related data is located in the following path:

 systemctl restart network